elixir-lang/elixir/docs/2_diving_in.md

 ## 2.5 Key-values

 One of the first control flow constructs we usually learn is the conditional `if`.
-In Elixir, we can write `if` in three different ways, all equivalent:
+In Elixir, we can write `if` in those two equivalent ways:

     iex> if true, do: 1 + 2
     3
-    iex> if(true) { 1 + 2 }
-    3
     iex> if true do
     ...>   1 + 2
     ...> end
     3

-All those three formats are simply different ways of expressing key-value arguments.
+Both formats are simply different ways of expressing key-value arguments.
 Key-value arguments are simply a list of two-item tuples, where the first element is an atom representing the key and the second is the value.
 Elixir provides a syntax-shortcut for creating such key-values:

     iex> [a: 1, b: 2]
     [{:a, 1}, {:b, 2}]

-Notice that a key-value argument is a special kind of Ordered Dictionary where the keys are always atoms.
+Notice that a key-value argument is simply an Ordered Dictionary.
 For this reason we usually use the [`Orddict` module](https://github.com/josevalim/elixir/blob/master/lib/orddict.ex) to manipulate key-value arguments:

     iex> x = [a: 1, b: 2]
     [{:a, 1}, {:b, 2}]